-2.2.1 Response to reported errors in the Product
+2.2.1 Response to reported issues in/with the Service

 2.3 For services not comprised by clause 5.2, the Company is entitled to invoice support or consultancy services according to the then-current prices.
 Any such invoicing must be accepted by the Customer prior to the service being delivered.

-2.4 All reported errors and support requests must be submitted using the Product’s built-in support function or by email addressed to [email protected]
+2.4 All reported errors and support requests must be submitted using the Service’s built-in support function or by email addressed to [email protected]

 2.6 In order to identify errors, the Company may require permission to enter the user account.
 The support will ask for permission to enter the Customer’s account, but will do so only after expressed written permission.

-2.7 The support is provided to any user, however certain functionalities of the Product may require the account owner or administrator written approval.
+2.7 The support is provided to any user, however certain functionalities of the Service may require the account owner or administrator written approval.